Advanced models optimization¶

 If you select a large number of hyperparameters to optimize and hyperparameter values, training can become very slow.

-We recommend that you enable “Randomize grid search” if you plan on interrupting your grid search.
+If you are using Grid search strategy, we recommend that you enable “Randomize grid search” if you plan on interrupting your grid search.

 If you have selected several hyperparameters for DSS to test, during training, DSS will show a graph of the evolution of the best cross-validation scores found so far.
 DSS only shows the best score found so far, so the graph will show “ever-improving” results, even though the latest evaluated model might not be good.
 If you hover over one of the points, you’ll see the evolution of hyperparameter values that yielded an improvement.